svaarala/duktape-wiki/Performance.md

 To keep identifier accesses in the fast path:

-* Execute (almost all) code inside Ecmascript functions, not in the top-level global or eval code: global/eval code never uses fast path identifier accesses (however, function code inside global/eval does).
+* Execute (almost all) code inside ECMAScript functions, not in the top-level global or eval code: global/eval code never uses fast path identifier accesses (however, function code inside global/eval does).